Table of Content

 Plus, this technology has given an opportunity to put the warehouses and stocking problems behind, as on-demand manufacturing is a primary source of such items.
 In case you need an item, you make it.
 If not, then don’t.

 With the rise of electric cars and motorcycles, additive manufacturing has become a huge part of their production.
 There are even some that are fully 3D printed.
 For example, the use of 3D printing technology in the manufacturing of BigRep’s electric motorcycles has reduced their production line to 12 weeks.

 Aerospace & Aviation

-There are also some “crazy” ideas floating, like those that propose a self-replicating 3D printers that can even process soil on the Moon.
-This, of course, would make the colonisation and exploration of the moon very efficient, but as of today remain a very bold idea from the researchers of the University of Ottowa.
-We will probably see something similar being developed soon enough, the 3D printing software and technology has made a huge leap of advancement in the past few years.
+There are also some “crazy” ideas floating, like those that propose self-replicating 3D printers that can even process soil on the Moon.
+This, of course, would make the colonisation and exploration of the moon very efficient, but as of today remains a very bold idea from the researchers of the University of Ottawa.
+We will probably see something similar being developed soon enough.
+3D printing software and technology has made a huge leap of advancement in the past few years.

 There are also advantages for racers when the speed of wheel changing is increased, and that’s also when additive manufacturing can come in handy, creating tools necessary for a quicker process.

 The medical industry has been one of the first ones to embrace 3D printing technology.
 There are so many different applications here that it’s hard to name them all.